leadedge/VirtualAudioRegister/Binaries/readme.txt

 After confirmation of success, the button will show 'UnRegister'.
 Click 'Unregister' to remove it from the system.

+If "virtual-audio-device" has not been registered, click the "Register" button.
+This will register both 32 bit and 64 bit versions.

+You will see either confirmation of success or details of any error.
+If an error occurs, the number is shown to help trace the problem.
+On success, the button will show 'UnRegister' which can then be used to remove virtual-audio-device from the system.

 To update to new dll files, click 'Unregister' and then 'Register' again.

 You can also register manually.
 There are separate folders for 32 bit and 64 bit versions and you can install both on a 64 bit system.
 In each folder you will find "_register_run_as_admin.bat".
-RH click and "Run as Administrator" to register.
+Right click and "Run as Administrator" to register.
 Register the 32 bit version first.